vanilophp/docs/upgrade.md

 # Upgrade Between Versions

-> You are browsing an older version of the Upgrade Guide.
-For the latest version see: [Upgrade Guide](upgrade.md)

 > For older upgrade guides see:
 > - [Upgrade Guide v2.x -> v3.x](upgrade-v3.md)
 > - [Upgrade Guide v1.x -> v2.x](upgrade-v2.md)